DaMunchy/DaMunchy/README.md

 # Hi, I'm Bazz 👋

 Welcome to my GitHub!
 I'm a Demon King with ambitions to conquer the world.
-I specialize in coding, design, and game development.
+I specialize in coding, design.

 ## What I'm Working On 🚀
 - Creating a whatsapp bots